Meet the Maestro

 Maestro Robert Carter Austin

-A native of Tennessee, Robert Carter Austin is currently in his twenty-sixth season as Music Director of the Las Colinas Symphony Orchestra.
+A native of Tennessee, Robert Carter Austin is currently in his thirty-third season as Music Director of the Las Colinas Symphony Orchestra.
 Maestro Austin has an unusually diverse educational background for a classical musician, including a Bachelor of Science degree from the Massachusetts Institute of Technology, a Diploma (with Distinction) in Computer Science from Cambridge University, and a Master of Musical Arts degree from Stanford University.